-Mother’s Day 2013 is this Sunday, and it’s sure to be one of the biggest revenue-generating holidays all year round.
+Mother’s Day is this Sunday, and it’s sure to be one of the biggest revenue-generating holidays all year round.

 Mother’s Day Gifts Moms Want to Receive

-As shown, over a third of moms surveyed wanted to receive something homemade (36 percent) or a dinner (34.8 percent).
+As shown, over a third of moms surveyed wanted to receive something homemade (36 percent) or dinner (34.8 percent).
 Other gifts in mothers’ top five choices were a greeting card (31.5 percent), gift cards (24.7 percent) and flowers (22.5 percent).

-As stated above, one in three moms would love to receive something homemade for Mother’s Day 2013.
+As stated above, one in three moms would love to receive something homemade for Mother’s Day.
 Luckily for us, homemade items are often the perfect combination of thoughtful and thrifty, and are some of the most memorable items mothers receive.

-“Some of my most treasured gifts from my girls are drawings, cards and crafts,” said Faye Prosser, author of The Smart Spending Guide, in a WRAL News article.
+“Some of my most treasured gifts from my girls are drawings, cards and crafts,” said Faye Prosser, author of “The Smart Spending Guide,” in a WRAL News article.
 “I also love when each year, my youngest daughter brings me breakfast in bed.
 It’s the best cereal and juice ever made!”

 You might be a little too old to expect your mom to ooh and aah over a macaroni noodle-plastered, glitter-bombed masterpiece — but that doesn’t mean she wouldn’t love something homemade.
 Here are some other gifts ideas of what to get mom:

-Greeting Card: All you need for a handmade greeting card is some paper, writing utensils and a little time.
+Greeting card: All you need for a handmade greeting card is some paper, writing utensils and a little time.
 Or if you don’t have a lot of artistic ability, most photo kiosks can turn your favorite picture of the two of you into a customized card.
-Include a personalized note, and she’ll love it.
+Include a personalized note and she’ll love it.

-Home-Cooked Meal: Thirty-four percent of mothers said they wanted to receive dinner as a Mother’s Day gift.
+Home-cooked meal: Thirty-four percent of mothers said they wanted to receive dinner as a Mother’s Day gift.
 Why not combine that with something homemade and treat your mom to a brunch or dinner prepared by you?
-It’s likely to be cheaper than eating out together, you can avoid the Mother’s Day crowds at restaurants, and it’ll give you a chance to impress her with your culinary skills.
+It’s likely to be cheaper than eating out together, you can avoid the Mother’s Day crowds at restaurants and it’ll give you a chance to impress her with your culinary skills.

-Gift Card: My mother is more practical than sentimental — she once almost broke my five-year-old heart when she threw away a glass bottle that I had lovingly paper-mached into a hideous, poorly-painted vase.
+Gift card: My mother is more practical than sentimental — she once almost broke my five-year-old heart when she threw away a glass bottle that I had lovingly paper-mâchéd into a hideous, poorly painted vase.
 But I’ve learned to give gifts that match her pragmatism, such as gift cards or certificates for personal services she would get anyway.
-For $20 to $50, I give my mom a great Mother’s Day Gift she’ll actually use, and she gets her next hair cut or pedicure on me.
+For $20 to $50, I give my mom a great Mother’s Day gift she’ll actually use, and she gets her next hair cut or pedicure on me.

-Other great, homemade gifts you could give include a photo album, a collection of your favorite memories of her written down, a poem, or a mixtape of songs.
+Other great, homemade gifts you could give include a photo album, a collection of your favorite memories of her written down, a poem or a mixtape of songs.
 It doesn’t have to cost much at all; just choose whatever reminds you of her and expresses how much she means to you.